The History of "The Life of Death"

 "The Life of Death" is a short animated film, I wrote, directed and animated, which premiered on the 31st of October 2018, on YouTube.
 The "making of" story, though, starts way back on January 2003.

 I am on my last term at University of Central England, in Birmingham UK.
 I have, already, done a bunch of animated films.
-But in order to earn my degree, as Visual Communicator (majored in 2D Animation), I have to hand in, one more!
+But in order to earn my degree, as Visual Communicator (majored in Time-based media/2D Animation), I have to hand in, one more!
 And I have three months to do it.

 And, I'm stuck!
 I have no idea what to do!
 Tried reading, watch films, and preety much everything that usually sparks my inspiration... but nothing works!